hg-mirrors/pypy_extradoc/blog/draft/2019-12-hpy-sprint.rst

 CPython and universal target ABI
 ---------------------------------

-When compiling an HPy extension you can choose two different target ABI:
+When compiling an HPy extension you can choose two different target ABIs:

-  - **CPython ABI**: in this case, ``hpy.h`` contains a set of macros and static inline functions which translates at compilation time the HPy API into the standard C-API: the compiled module will have no performance penalty and it will have an filename like ``foo.cpython-37m-x86_64-linux-gnu.so``.
+  - **CPython ABI**: in this case, ``hpy.h`` contains a set of macros and static inline functions which at compilation time translates the HPy API into the standard C-API: the compiled module will have no performance penalty and it will have an filename like ``foo.cpython-37m-x86_64-linux-gnu.so``.